Louis Alexandre Andrault de Langeron: Napoleonic Wars

+Disgraced after the lost battle, he was sent to Odessa.
+In 1815 he became governor of New Russia.
 From 1806 to 1811, Langeron participated in the Russo-Turkish War (1806–1812) and served in the Army of Moldavia against the Ottomans.
-He fought at Giurgiu, Silistra, Frasin, Derekoy, and Ruse, for which he was promoted to General of Infantry.
+He fought at Giurgiu, Silistra, Frasin, Derekoy, and Ruse, for which he was promoted to General of the Infantry.
+He was highly critical of General Mikhail Kutuzov; his later memoirs are filled with "frank criticism", although this may have been influenced by the fact that he "was not appointed Russian Army Commander-in-Chief, and Kutuzov refused his suggestion to cross the Danube and attack Rushuk in 1811 during the war with Turkey."

 In 1812, Langeron was given command of a corps in the Army of the Danube with which he fought at Brest-Litovsk and on the Berezina.
 In 1813, Langeron was put in charge of the blockade of Thorn, and later that year he commanded a corps at Koenigswarte, Bautzen, Siebeneichen, Lowenberg, Katzbach, and Leipzig.
-The next year he participated in the French campaign, during which he fought at the battles of Soissons, Craonne, Laon, Rheims, La Fère-Champenoise, and Paris.
+The next year he participated in the French campaign, during which he fought at the battles of Soissons, Craonne, Laon, Rheims, La Fère-Champenoise, and Paris, capturing the Montmartre heights.
 In late 1814, Langeron was given command of the 4th and 6th Corps in Volhynia.
 During the Hundred Days, he and his troops were marching to France, but they had only reached middle Germany by the time Napoléon was defeated at Waterloo.

 Later life

 After a brief return in France, during the Bourbon Restoration, Langeron returned to Odessa as he was appointed the Military Governor of Kherson and Odessa, the commander-in-chief of the Bug and Black Sea Cossacks, and the Governor of Yekaterinoslav, Kherson, and Crimea.
 Exports continued to grow under his rule, to 40 million rubles in 1817.
 In Odessa, Langeron opened the Richelieu Lyceum for the elite: only the children of merchants and Greek immigrants could enroll.
 During Langeron's tenure, the construction of the Odessa Botanical Gardens and Primorsky Boulevard began.
 The most far-reaching legislation in Langeron's term was that the port of Odessa was pronounced a free port in 1819, which allowed the selling and storing of imported goods with no customs duties.
 Today Odessa has a street and a beach named after Langeron.

-In 1823 Langeron was relieved of these duties because of poor health, and he then traveled to France until 1825.
+In 1823, Langeron was relieved of these duties because of poor health, and he then traveled to France, where he stayed until 1825.
 After the Decembrist revolt, Langeron was appointed a member of the sentencing panel.
-Called up with the start of the Russo-Turkish War, 1828-1829 he fought against the Turks in a number of battles until he was replaced by Hans Karl von Diebitsch.
-Langeron died during a cholera epidemic in 1831.
+Called up with the start of the Russo-Turkish War (1828–1829) he fought against the Turks in a number of battles until he was replaced by Hans Karl von Diebitsch.
+Langeroin was a prolific writer, although "he requested that his Mémoires not be published until 50 years after his death."
+He died during a cholera epidemic in 1831.